It’s Friday. Let’s get out there and have a good time for a little bit. Let’s stop pointing the finger and start loving one another right now.

-Thus the subject of this week’s Listomania is loosely happiness and specifically songs about smiling.
+Thus the subject of this week we've been looking at songs about smiling.
 Not songs that are about smiling in a sad way (The Lemonheads’ Paid To Smile’ won’t be getting a look in, for example), but songs that celebrate how nice it is to smile, or see a smile, or make someone smile.

 1. The All Night Workers – ‘Why Don’t You Smile Now?’